At a glance: my top 9 tips for visiting Etosha National Park, Namibia

 Etosha National Park will make you feel like you're in the Lion King

-Four of the Big Five live in the park.
-The buffalo took a raincheck, but I’d take a leopard or rhino over him any day.
-Anyone else feel like they’re just big, naked cows?
+Four of the Big Five animals (meaning lions, leopards, rhinos, and elephants) live in the park.
+The buffalo took a rain check, but let’s be honest: they’re the lamest of the five anyway.
+Does anyone else feel like they’re just big, naked cows?

-Actually, I loved seeing ostriches just as much as the big mammals.
+Besides those flashy four, I loved seeing ostriches just as much.
 There’s just something about them.
-Other Etosha residents include the mighty lion and tons of elephants, but also leopards, rhinos, giraffes, wildebeest, zebras, and a bunch of other guys with weird names like kudu, gemsbok and eland.
+Other badass Etosha residents include giraffes, wildebeest, zebras, and a bunch of other guys with weird names like kudu, gemsbok, and eland.
+You try pronouncing those, I’ll wait.

-There are also supposed to be cheetahs, but you’ll have much better luck with those fast bastards in the Waterberg Cheetah Conservation Center.
+There are also supposed to be cheetahs, but I had much better luck catching a glimpse of those speedy bastards in the Waterberg Cheetah Conservation Center.

 You could also be interested in reading:

-We found that three days in Etosha was one day too many.
+I found that three days in Etosha were one day too many.
 The animals are amazing to watch, but the landscape can get a bit repetitive.
-It's mostly bushy and deserty, so you may need to give yourself some extra things to do to keep it interesting.
+It's mostly bushy and desert-y, so I had to give myself some extra things to do to keep it interesting.
 For example, my personal favorite activity was spotting giraffe carcasses (apparently a favorite snack for the local lion population).

 Don't forget to have a good rest after an adventurous day!

-If you're thinking about staying overnight in the park, let me give you a bit of advice–don't.
+If you're thinking about overnight Etosha National Park accommodation in the park, let me give you a bit of advice–don't do it.
 Trust me, the service is not great, which is extra annoying given the prices.
-If you really want a good night's sleep, stay in one of the accommodation options outside of Etosha National Park.
+If you really want a good night's sleep, stay in one of the options outside of Etosha NP.

 Ijaba Lodge at Buschfeld is the best accommodation outside of Etosha NP

-And as a bonus: You might spot some zebra snakes and black mambas!
-Don't worry, they're more afraid of you than you are of them!
-Or was it just me that scared them with my bulging muscles and strong charisma?
+And as a bonus, I even spotted some zebra snakes and black mambas from the window!
+Don't worry, they were more afraid of me than I was of them!
+Or was it just my bulging muscles and strong charisma?

 The only downside is that it's about an hour's drive from Etosha NP, but let's be real, in Namibia, an hour is basically next door.
 Read all about driving in Namibia (spoiler: you’ll hate yourself if you get a sedan).

-My top tip for accommodation in Namibia: Don't be fooled by photo editing tricks!
-Choose the nicer places, because the cheaper ones tend to be bad and expensive, or just decent and expensive.
+Pro tip: Don't be fooled by photo editing tricks!
+Choose the nicer places, because the cheaper ones tend to be bad and expensive, or just decent and expensive at best.

 I really enjoyed driving this beauty across the Namibian landscape

-You don’t need a 4WD in the park itself, but anywhere outside of the park you’ll be banging your head on your steering wheel with a 2WD in Namibia.
-It’s a good idea to read more about driving in Namibia before you go (we saw lots of those poor headbangers on our trip!).
+You don’t need a 4WD in the park itself, but anywhere outside of the park, you’ll be banging your head on your steering wheel with a 2WD in Namibia.
+It’s a good idea to read more about driving in Namibia before you go (I saw lots of those poor headbangers on my trip!).

 So, unless your car can fly into Etosha, get a 4WD for your Namibia trip and don’t overthink it.
-You’ll also have a better view from a Toyota Hilux than when you’re sitting a foot off the dusty road in a sedan.
+I had a better view from my Toyota Hilux than I would have had from a foot off the dusty road in a sedan.
 It’s also harder for the lions to eat you in a bigger vehicle.

-In Etosha National Park, elephants and other animals always have the right of way
+In Etosha National Park, elephants and other animals always have the right of way—drive slowly and stay inside the car at all times

 There are traffic signs throughout the park, so don’t be a douche and respect the rules.
 Most importantly, no offroading, no speeding, and no stupid ideas like feeding the animals.

-You can also book a guided tour if you’re afraid that you’ll lose control of the car (and possibly your bowels) at the first sighting of a leopard.
-Going into the park in an open vehicle with a knowledgeable guide will cost you about USD 45 per person.
+You can also book an Etosha guided tour if you’re afraid that you’ll lose control of the car (and possibly your bowels) at the first sighting of a leopard.
+Going into the park in an open vehicle with a knowledgeable Etosha guide will cost you about USD 70-95 per person.
+But honestly, Etosha NP is so friendly to drivers; it’s not a popular option.

 Etosha is located in the north of Namibia, about 6 hours by car from the capital, Windhoek.
 Since all of Namibia’s best places to see are in the top half of the country, you’ll always be “close by”.

-I’ll be recommending you find accommodation outside of Etosha National Park, so you’ll need to factor in travel time for your visit each day.
-See below for details about what I think is your best option as far as sleeping quarters.
+I recommended you find accommodation outside of Etosha National Park, so you’ll need to factor in travel time for your visit each day.

 We were the first ones there and we still waited more than 30 minutes for tickets